PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 Before following this guide, stop your server first.
 Modifying server files while it is still running will corrupt them.
 Only a full server shutdown can prevent this.

 Also, if you don't follow this guide carefully or make a mistake while following this guide, you might corrupt your server.
-It is highly advised to backup your server before following this guide.
+It is highly advised to back up your server before following this guide.
 It would be ideal to create a test server by copying your production server's file, but that's not always possible.

 :::